Conserved and non-conserved Noether currents from the quantum effective action: Symmetries and extended symmetries

 The second reason is that symmetries constrain also to a large extend the quantum effective action $\Gamma[\phi]$ where $\phi = \langle \chi \rangle$.
 One may think that this is less important because $\Gamma[\phi]$ is anyway derived from $S[\chi]$ (we recall the construction below), but in practice the effective action $\Gamma[\phi]$ can usually not be obtained exactly, so that insights gained through symmetry considerations are particularly important and powerful.

-In the absence of anomalies or explicit symmetry breaking, only terms that are allowed by the symmetries are allowed to appear in the effective action.
+In the absence of anomalies or explicit symmetry breaking, only terms that are allowed by the symmetries are allowed to appear in the quantum effective action.
 It is this aspect of symmetries (and extended symmetries) that will be discussed in the present section.
 The third important aspect of symmetries are the conservation laws they lead to.
 This will be discussed in the subsequent section.

-While traditionally a symmetry is a transformation that leaves the action invariant, we will in the present paper also discuss more general transformations (or formally Lie group / Lie algebra actions) for which this is not the case, but that are nevertheless rather useful because they change the action in a specific way that allows to make powerful statements, as well.
-We refer to such transformations as extended symmetries (see below).
+While traditionally a symmetry is a transformation that leaves the action invariant, we will in the present paper also discuss more general transformations (or formally Lie group actions) for which this is not the case, but that are nevertheless very useful.
+Infinitesimal transformations that change the action by a term that is linear in the fields fall into this class, and they have been called extended symmetries \cite{Canet:2014cta, Tarpin:2017uzn, Tarpin:2018yvs}.
+We will extend this idea to transformations where the change in the action is linear in composite operators to which an external source has been coupled so that the corresponding expectation values are available on the level of the quantum effective action.
+However, before discussing these new developments in further detail let us recall some standard constructions, such as the quantum effective action.